 - Leftover Stuffing: Combine with eggs and prepare a strata, use as a base for Thanksgiving casserole

 - Leftover Yams, Sweet Potatoes or Squash: Use as a base in pancakes, waffles or muffins.

-- Melt one-half cup butter or coconut oil in a cast iron skillet over a moderate flame, then toss in peeled and chopped shallots and minced sage, frying them until they release their fragrance and become translucent – about three minutes.
+- Melt the ghee in a cast iron skillet over medium heat, then toss in peeled and chopped shallots and minced sage, frying them until they release their fragrance and become translucent – about 3 minutes.
 Toss in diced yam, and fry until tender when pierced with a fork, stirring frequently.

-- Add three cups chopped leftover turkey to the yams and shallots, and continue frying for five to six minutes.
+- Add the leftover turkey to the yams and shallots, and continue frying for 5.
 Deglaze the skillet with one cup roast chicken or turkey stock, and simmer the hash until the liquid is completely evaporated, about ten minutes longer.
+Serve warm.